 - Passion – You must have a passion for what you do.

 - Look after your employees and hire the best.
 She gives two bonuses a year to her staff as thanks for what they have achieved.

 - It’s okay to make mistakes, the important aspect is to keep going and having the passion to do so and succeed.

 Afterwards, Caprice made time for everyone posing for photos with open mouthed executives and chatting to those that had individual questions.
 This impressed the already won over crowd.

-David Sheppard Chairman of the Chamber noted in his closing remarks to a successful day, how some of the same points had been made by Caprice and Kevin Byrne without having seen each other speak, helping to further emphasis their importance in the business world.
+David Sheppard, Chairman of the Chamber noted in his closing remarks to a successful day; how some of the same points had been made by Caprice and Kevin Byrne without having seen each other speak.
+Helping to further emphasise their importance in the business world.

-It was interesting to note so many of these successful businesses had grown organically, through opportunities arising and taking the organisation down different and diversifying opportunities.
+It was interesting to note so many of these successful businesses had grown organically; through opportunities arising and taking the organisation down different and diversifying routes.

 Matthew Willetts MA is the Director of Comicus who has over 35 years experience in television, film, theatre, and comedy club/cabaret entertainment, working as a performer, screenwriter, producer and agent.
 He lectured at Southampton Solent University in Comedy, Screenwriting, Television, Theatre & Radio.
 Matthew can sometimes be seen and heard on TV & Radio and often quoted in the national press and media publications.
 As well as speaking regularly at festivals and industry conferences, he has been a judge at the Edinburgh Fringe Festival and the Montreux Television Festival.